 My employer also played a leading role in the PGA Merchandise Show, an annual trade show in Orlando, Florida.
 We worked with Reed Exhibitions, the show’s producer, to provide attendees, exhibitors, and sponsors with a wide range of programming that went far beyond the standard booth-in-a-convention-center experience.
 I was a lead manager for several of these efforts, including Demo Day at the PGA Merchandise Show, an outdoor event with over 6,000 attendees testing golf equipment.
 On the editorial side I worked on every phase of the creation, printing, delivery, and distribution of the PGA Merchandise Show Daily, which included up to 16 pages of live content, written, designed, and printed only hours before readers picked up the publication on the floor of the Orange County Convention Center.

 At PGA Magazine I learned the importance of filling (or even creating) a niche for your business and then dominating that sector, and the importance of relationships in achieving that.
 The ability to connect with one’s readers – or customers – and having those readers tell your story to advertisers and other stakeholders, to have those readers be your advocates, is a crucial strength.
 Building and leveraging those relationships takes a lot of work and comes with a lot of responsibility.

-Since then I have helped a friend and former colleague with his popular and unique sports-art business, Lionword.
-I have also worked as a mover.
+I have also worked as a mover in Philadelphia at Old City Movers and Mambo Movers.
 You want to talk about teamwork?
 Try moving a solid, one-piece home bar – with glass doors and a 1.5-inch marble top – out of a Manayunk row home and into an Old City condo.
 That’s teamwork.